fverne/ixplugins/README.md

-some helix plugins made by gumlefar and me. we won't be providing support for these as of now, use them as a base for development.
+some helix plugins made by cotz. we won't be providing support for these as of now, use them as a base for development.

 ## simplecrossserver
 *You need a mysql server setup for this to work, as you need a shared database for characters to appear in between servers.*